BuidlGuidl/ctf.buidlguidl.com/README.md

 npx create-eth@latest -e buidlguidl/ctf.buidlguidl.com:extension
 ```

-This will set up a new folder with all the tools you need to play the CTF.
+This will create a new folder with all the tools you need to play the CTF locally.
+Afterward, you’ll be able to deploy the solutions to Optimism and capture the flags in the [live game](https://ctf.buidlguidl.com).

 Go into the folder and run the following commands in separate terminals: